ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 {/await}
 ```

-In the near future you're going to be able to use the `await` keyword directly in the `<script>` tag, inside a `$derived` expression, and in your markup.
+In the near future, you're going to be able to `await` a promise directly in a Svelte component.
 You can try it today by enabling the [experimental async flag](https://github.com/sveltejs/svelte/discussions/15845) in your Svelte config:

 ```ts:svelte.config.js
 export default {